MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-notification-center.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="12/12/2016"
+   ms.date="03/10/2017"
    ms.author="maggies"/>

 # Get notifications in the Power BI mobile apps

 Notifications bring information related to your Power BI experience right to you, in the Power BI service or on your mobile device.
-When you open Notifications, you see a sequential feed of messages about [alerts you've set](powerbi-mobile-set-data-alerts-in-the-iphone-app.md), new dashboards that have been shared with you, changes to your Group space, information about Power BI events and meetings, and more.
+When you open Notifications, you see a sequential feed of messages about [alerts you've set](powerbi-mobile-set-data-alerts-in-the-iphone-app.md), new dashboards that have been shared with you, changes to your group workspace, information about Power BI events and meetings, and more.

 >**Note**: On an iOS device, the first time you sign in to the [updated version of the Power BI apps](https://powerbi.microsoft.com/mobile/), you see a message asking if you'd like Power BI to send notifications.
 You can also configure how Power BI notifies you in **Settings** for your device.